How to Structure a Blog Post (For Food Bloggers)

 Write a Concise, Helpful Introduction

 Every blog post should begin with an introduction that clearly explains what the post is about and why it matters.
+For food blogs, a few short paragraphs are enough.

 Break Up the Body with Headings and Subheadings